ysmood/jhash/readme.md

-## YS Hash
+## Overview

 A fast algorithm to hash string or binary file inspired by the JSW hash.
-Not likes md5 or sha1, the hash sum it creates is only about 6 chars.
+Not likes md5 or sha1, the hash sum it creates is only about 5 chars (if you use base 70).

 Useful when using it in the **URL** or **table lookup**.

+## Features

+* Easy to control the length of the result hash value.

+* Lite and fast.

 #### Node